Combined Sewer Overflow (CSO) Program

 - Example Form **

 The CSO MRO Form is in Excel format and must be filled out with your computer.
-It should be noted that CSO MROs can be printed and mailed in each month until December 31, 2016.
-After that date, the CSO MROs must be saved as pdf documents to be attached to the DMR submittal through NetDMR.
+The CSO MROs must be saved as pdf documents to be attached to the DMR submittal through NetDMR.
 The CSO MRO excel file should be submitted electronically at the end of the year to your CSO Project Manager.